socketio/socket.io-website/docs/categories/01-Documentation/how-it-works.md

 - the various [transports](#transports) and the [upgrade mechanism](#upgrade-mechanism)
 - the [disconnection detection](#disconnection-detection)

+A detailed version of the Engine.IO protocol can be found [here](../08-Miscellaneous/eio-protocol.md).

-The source code can be found here:
+The source code of the reference implementation (written in TypeScript) can be found here:

 - server: https://github.com/socketio/engine.io
 - client: https://github.com/socketio/engine.io-client
 - parser: https://github.com/socketio/engine.io-parser

-A detailed version of the Engine.IO protocol can be found [here](../08-Miscellaneous/eio-protocol.md).

 ### Transports